Fixed Indemnity Health Insurance: What It Is and Who It’s For

 If you’ve ever looked at a medical bill and wondered why your health insurance didn’t cover more, you’re not alone.
 Even people with major medical coverage often face significant out-of-pocket costs with deductibles, copays, and coinsurance that add up quickly.
 Fixed indemnity health insurance exists to address exactly that gap.

-Premier Health Solutions is a third-party administrator based in Dallas, Texas that has been administering health and supplemental benefit plans since 2012.
+Premier Health Solutions is a third-party administrator based in Frisco, Texas that has been administering health and supplemental benefit plans since 2012.
 PHS works with independent agents and agencies across 48+ states, partnering with A-rated insurance carriers.
 As an Inc. 5000 honoree, PHS administers fixed indemnity plans at scale—and this guide reflects what we’re seeing in enrollment trends, member utilization, and the growing demand for alternatives to traditional health coverage.

 How Fixed Indemnity Works